pulumi/pulumi-hugo/themes/default/content/docs/clouds/azure/get-started/_index.md

 {{< /chooser >}}

-### Configure Pulumi to access your Microsoft Azure account
+### Configure Pulumi to access Microsoft Azure account

 Pulumi requires cloud credentials to manage and provision resources.
 Pulumi can authenticate to Azure using a user account or service principal that has **programmatic access** with rights to deploy and manage your Azure resources.